lucasmoten/ods19/docs/home.md

 + name: `gettysburgaddress.txt` (string) - The name given this object.
 It need not be unique as it is not used as the identifier of the object internally.
 + description: `Description here` (string) - An abstract of the object's purpose.
 + parentId: ` ` (string, optional) - The unique identifier of the objects parent hex encoded to a string.
 This may be used to traverse up the tree.
 For objects stored at the root of a user, this value will be null.
-+ acm (ACM, required) - The acm value associated with this object in object form
++ acm (ACMResponse, required) - The acm value associated with this object in object form
 + contentType: `text` (string) - The mime-type, and potentially character set encoding for the object's content stream, if present.
 For objects without a content stream, this value will be null.
 + contentSize: 1511 (string) - The length of the object's content stream, if present.
 For objects without a content stream, this value will be 0.
-+ properties: Property (array[Property]) - Array of custom properties associated with the object.
++ properties (array[Property]) - Array of custom properties associated with the object.
-+ permissions: Permission (array[Permission]) - Array of permissions associated with this object.
++ permissions (array[Permission]) - Array of permissions associated with this object.
 + isPDFAvailable: `false` (boolean) - Indicates if a PDF rendition is available for this object.
 + isUSPersonsData: `false` (boolean) - Indicates if this object contains US Persons data.
 + isFOIAExempt: `false` (boolean) - Indicates if this object is exempt from Freedom of Information Act requests.